Search all sites near me now

 Why air quality is important

 Breathing good quality air is fundamental to our well-being.
-The health impacts of polluted air are wide-ranging with the elderly, young people, and vulnerable groups being most at-risk.
-Good air quality is also important for ecosystem health (e.g. dust on vegetation can impact the ability to photosynthesize).
+The health impacts of polluted air are wide-ranging and the elderly, young people, and vulnerable groups are affected the most.
+Good air quality is also important for ecosystem health.
+For example, dust on plants can hinder photosynthesis.

 Air quality context in New Zealand

 New Zealand has relatively good air quality due to its low population density and island geography.
-Over the last 15 to 20 years the air pollutant of most concern in many parts of New Zealand has been particulate matter (PM) from burning wood and coal, and these concentrations have been reducing.
-The World Health Organization guidelines updated in late 2021 and the Health and Air Pollution in New Zealand report released in 2022 show health impacts from motor vehicle emissions (nitrogen dioxide) are more significant than previously thought.
+Over the last 15 to 20 years, the air pollutant of most concern in many parts of New Zealand has been particulate matter (PM) from burning wood and coal.
+Concentrations of PM have been reducing in the majority of monitored places.
+The World Health Organization (WHO) Air quality guidelines updated in 2021 and the Health and Air Pollution in New Zealand report released in 2022 show health impacts from motor vehicle emissions (nitrogen dioxide) are more significant than previously thought.

 What is monitored and shown on LAWA?

 To help safeguard air quality in New Zealand, outdoor air is monitored for key air pollutants by regional councils and unitary authorities.
-Long-term monitoring sites are used to track levels of air pollutants generated from different activities (e.g. residential, industrial, traffic).
+Long-term monitoring sites track levels of air pollutants generated from different activities such as residential, industrial, and traffic sources.

-LAWA shows air quality information from around 60 active and 85 historical monitoring sites at towns and cities throughout the 16 regions in New Zealand.
-Monitoring locations are focused in areas that are known, or suspected, to have poor air quality.
-As such the data on LAWA are not intended to be representative of overall air quality in New Zealand, and are used to inform our understanding of air quality and identify the main contributors to poor air quality at local levels.
+LAWA shows air quality information from around 62 active and 84 historical monitoring sites at towns and cities throughout New Zealand's 16 regions.
+Many, but not all, monitoring locations focus on areas known or suspected to have poor air quality.
+As such the data on LAWA are not intended to be representative of overall air quality in New Zealand.
+They are used to inform our understanding of air quality and identify the main contributors to poor air quality at local levels.

 Most monitoring sites measure particulate matter (PM), which are airborne particles that are both naturally occurring (e.g. windblown dust, pollen and sea salt) and produced by human activities (e.g. burning of fuels).
 The size of PM plays an important role in how PM impacts on our health.
 Coarse and fine sized particles less than 10 micrometres (µm) in diameter (measured as PM10) can enter our airways.
 The fine sized particles under 2.5 µm (PM2.5) can go further and lodge deep into our lungs with the ultrafine particles (less than 0.1 um) entering the bloodstream.

-Gas pollutants, including sulphur dioxide (SO2), carbon monoxide (CO), nitrogen dioxide (NO2), ozone (O3) and benzene are monitored by some councils, mainly city sites in New Zealand where traffic and industry are often the main sources.
+Gas pollutants, including sulphur dioxide (SO2), carbon monoxide (CO), nitrogen dioxide (NO2), ozone (O3) and benzene are monitored by some councils, mainly city sites where traffic and industry are often the main sources.

 Air quality data are reported against standards and guidelines.
 The two main standards and guidelines used on LAWA are:

-• National Environmental Standards for Air Quality (NES-AQ) – these are regulations set in 2004 under the Resource Management Act, and are legally binding to set a minimum level of health protection for people in New Zealand.
+• National Environmental Standards for Air Quality 2004 (NES-AQ) – these regulations are made under the Resource Management Act to provide a minimum level of health protection for people in New Zealand.

-• World Health Organization (WHO) 2021 guidelines – these newer guidelines are informed by recent scientific understanding on health impacts from air pollution, and are non-regulatory.
+• World Health Organization Air quality guidelines 2021 (WHO 2021) – these newer guidelines are informed by recent scientific understanding on health impacts from air pollution.
+They are non-regulatory.

-In parts of the country, many people are exposed to relatively high levels of PM in winter produced by wood and coal burning for home heating.
-In these areas the levels of PM can exceed national air quality standards or guidelines.
-This is usually associated with colder winter days and nights when there is no wind to disperse the PM.
+In parts of the country, many people are exposed to relatively high levels of PM in winter, produced by wood and coal burning for home heating.
+In these areas, PM levels can exceed national air quality standards or guidelines, usually on colder winter days and nights when there is no wind to disperse the PM.

-Note: The World Health Organization (WHO 2021) guidelines shown on LAWA from 21 June 2023 are more stringent than the previously reported WHO 2005 guidelines.
-As a consequence, there are more PM2.5 exceedances than previously reported.
-While many councils monitor and report on PM2.5, it is not a current requirement in New Zealand.
-The Ministry for the Environment is considering, as part of resource management reforms, how best to include PM2.5 in New Zealand’s outdoor air quality regulations.
-We expect, in time, PM2.5 will be monitored at more sites, and these sites displayed on LAWA.
+The World Health Organization (WHO 2021) guidelines are more stringent than the previously reported WHO 2005 guidelines.
+Consequently, there are more PM2.5 results in exceedance of the new guidelines than when we reported against the previous guidelines – the change in reporting is based on improved understanding of the health impact of breathing fine particles.
+The WHO advises the vast majority of the world’s population breathes air that exceeds the guidelines for PM2.5.
+While many councils monitor and report on PM2.5, it is not a current regulatory requirement in New Zealand.
+Note: The Ministry for the Environment is considering how best to include PM2.5 in New Zealand’s outdoor air quality regulations.
+We expect, in time, PM2.5 will be monitored at more sites, and these sites will be displayed on LAWA.

 How has air quality (particulate matter) changed over time?

-Of the 18 monitoring sites that breached the national standards (NES-AQ) for PM10 in 2022, nine sites (or 50%) have had improving air quality and one site had declining air quality over the last 10 years.
-The remaining eight sites did not have enough data to determine a trend.
+Of the 12 monitoring sites that did not meet the NES-AQ for PM10 in 2023, seven sites (or 58%) have had improving air quality, and one site had declining air quality over the last 10 years.
+The trend was indeterminate at one site and three sites did not have enough data to determine a trend.

 Gas pollutants